Cured and seasoned leg of a lamb.

-Eat shrimps Norwegian style: Peel them yourself, pile them on white bread, squeeze fresh lemon juice and mayonnaise on top, and sprinkle with dill.
+Eat shrimp Norwegian style: Peel them yourself, pile them on white bread, squeeze fresh lemon juice and mayonnaise on top, and sprinkle with dill.

 Norway's national drink.
-It is a potato-based spirit flavoured with herbs such as caraway seeds, anise, dill, fennel and coriander.
+It is a potato-based spirit flavored with herbs such as caraway seeds, anise, dill, fennel and coriander.
 The preferred accompaniment to Christmas food.